Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/07. The DOM, HTML, CSS, Events and Listeners/README.md

 1. Manipulate the DOM with JS
 1. Style the DOM with CSS

+## Warm Up Activity: I Do, You Do - Wireframing (10 min)

+Go to the whiteboard and draw a wireframe for three screens of one of the following apps or one you decide on:

+1. Linkedin (Website)
+1. Spotify (App)
+1. Podcasts (App)
+1. Gmail (Website)

-## Overview: Leonardo Da Vinci & the Renaissance
+## Overview: Leonardo Da Vinci & the Renaissance (10 min)

 Leonardo Da Vinci was a Renaissance **polymath** and **multipotentialite**—that is, someone who cultivates many skills and becomes an expert in many bodies of knowledge.
 He made significant contributions to invention, painting, sculpting, architecture, science, music, mathematics, engineering, literature, anatomy, geology, astronomy, botany, writing, history, and cartography.
 He designed a prototype of the first helicopter, painted the Mona Lisa, and made strides in anatomy.